learn-co-curriculum/dsc-regression-model-validation/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=42)
 ```

-Another optional argument is `test_size`, which makes it possible to choose the size of the test set and the training set.
+Another optional argument is `test_size`, which makes it possible to choose the size of the test set and the training set instead of using the default 75% train/25% test proportions.

 ```python